 I created it using a sort of typewriter like this IBM 029 Card Punch.

-Babbage realised that having a dedicated adder for every register was overly complex in general (parallel vector processing is the speciality that uses this).
+Babbage realised that having a dedicated adder for every register was overly complex in general (parallel vector processing is a special from that tends to still use this).

 He split the machine into: